 One of our “Core” members used to teach in Baltimore City Public Schools and often times would address the group in the meetings about how the only meal some of her students get is at school and that for the most part fresh fruits and vegetables were virtually non existent as an option.
 Lack of food can effect a childs ability to not only grow physically but also mentally.
 Recently the USDA has been trying to address the lack of fresh produce to some neighborhoods by designating some areas food deserts(http://www.ers.usda.gov/data/fooddesert/) and trying to bring awareness of this on going neglect in certain areas.
 Like most epidemics in America, the epicenter of a good portion of these food deserts are in Our Community.

 Starting in the fall of 2012 we will be talking to schools throughout Maryland to attempt to aid in starting community gardens at schools.
 We will assists these schools with the seed and produce that we produce in the BA Gardens located in various residences of our core members.
 The fruits and vegetables that are grown will be distributed to the children every month or so for them to take home.
 This will help shape better eating habits, teach a skill to the children, and combat the problem of a lack of fresh foods in the food desert area.
-If you would like to join in and contribute contact us @ www.blackadvancement.com under our Solution tab or on our Facebook page.
+If you would like to join in and contribute contact us @ www.blackadvancement.com, The Black Advancement on Facebook, or @BAInc44 on Twitterunder our Solution tab or on our Facebook page.